-I really wanted to lighten and brighten it.
-So I looked into how to paint the kitchen cabinets white.
+The cabinets are still in great shape, so I wanted to lighten them up.
+To keep the project budget-friendly, I looked into how to paint the kitchen cabinets white.

 Before I Painted the Wood Cabinets with Chalk Paint

-That said, I was a little nervous to do it.
+That said though?
+I was a little nervous to do it.

-Once the decision was made to do paint the cabinets, I spent months on Pinterest researching every how to article I could find.
+Once the decision was made to paint the cabinets, I spent months on Pinterest researching every how-to article I could find on painting kitchen cabinets.

-To build my confidence with cabinetry, I practiced on smaller items to get a feel for what I wanted to do, how I wanted to do it and to understand the supplies needed.
+To build my confidence with cabinetry, I practiced on smaller items to get a feel for what I wanted to do, and how I wanted to do it, and to understand the supplies needed.

-When Chris gave me the green light to go ahead, I was totally ready to go!
+When Chris gave me the green light to go ahead with the kitchen remodel, I was totally ready to go!